igorcasmarques/igorcasmarques.github.io/my-story/2-mission-year-one.md

 ### Burlington

-After two transfers in Riverside, I was moved to nearby Burlington and placed in a trio with another Brazilian missionary.
+After two transfers in Riverside, I was moved to nearby Burlington, NJ and placed in a trio with another Brazilian missionary.
 We were to keep working with the Portuguese-speaking people of the area.
 We worked hard and had a lot of fun, but we were not able to get a group of Brazilians to come to church consistently like we had been tasked to do.

 In Burlington, I discovered that missionaries have their own folklore.
 Some of it was harmless fun, like silly traditions and superstitions.
 For instance, some missionaries I knew kissed their right-hand knuckles and fist-bumped the roofs of their cars whenever they crossed an intersection with a yellow light.
 They did it either to avoid getting a ticket or to have good luck with the ladies after the mission.
 Maybe both.